stanford-cs248/project/README.md

  * A description of the functionality you have implemented.
 For example "I have implemented triangulate() function that takes a non-triangular mesh and divides it into triangles using the algorithm given in ..."
 Adding details about your implementation is welcomed, since it will help us grasp the complexity of the functions and the difficult of the work done.
  * Example assets you created (e.g.., a screenshot)

+2. __Your assignment code.__  We do not anticipate trying to build or run your code.
+We would like it only for potential review.

+### Video Handin ###

-2. __Your demo video.__ This video should be 1920x1080 (1080p) if possible, and no longer than 90 seconds (shorter is fine), and encoded in .mp4 or H.264.
+Your demo video is a separate handin on canvas.
+Your demo video should be 1920x1080 (1080p) if possible, and no longer than 90 seconds (shorter is fine), and encoded in .mp4 or H.264.
 The video should be limited to 90 seconds, and can include anything you wish.
 Your video should provide evidence you implemented the set of features your writeup claims, as well include any demonstration of the best visuals your project has to offer.
 Audio is encouraged for fun!

-3. __Your assignment code.__  We do not anticipate trying to build or run your code.
-We would like it only for potential review.